Hosting a HUGO website with OpenBSD

 Intended Audience

-This guide is intended for anyone who wishes to setup a hugo website runing on OpenBSD using httpd and relayd.
+This guide is intended for anyone who wants to setup a HUGO website runing on OpenBSD using httpd and relayd.

 Document Scope